In complete contrast to Zion National Park's other world-famous hike, the level Zion Narrows Trail

 opposite since more of the upstream canyon is visible.
 The peak was named by a Methodist clergyman, Frederick Vining Fisher, who thought that 'only an angel could land on it'; he was also responsible for naming other Zion landmarks such as the Great White Throne and the Three Patriarchs.

-The round trip can be done in less than 2 hours, though the NPS suggest 4 hours is the average time.
+The round trip can be done in less than two hours, though the NPS suggest four hours is the average time.
 The trail is somewhat notorious because of the final section, which climbs 450 feet up a thin sloping ridge, aided via stairs, railings and chains, in places just one step away from the edge of the sheer cliffs.
-Although not difficult for experienced hikers, this section has gained an intimidating reputation, yet is also regarded as a challenge by some people perhaps unsuited to such activities, which explains the high accident rate - with nine fatalities since 1983, the Angels Landing Trail might be the most dangerous hike in any national park.
-The most recent occurred on April 27th 2010, when a woman in her 60s fell 1,000 feet to her death from Scout Lookout, a flat area at the base of the final steep section.
+Although not difficult for experienced hikers, this section has gained an intimidating reputation, yet is also regarded as a challenge by some people perhaps unsuited to such activities, which explains the high accident rate - with ten fatalities since 1983, the Angels Landing Trail might be the most dangerous hike in any national park.
+The most recent occurred on March 2nd 2017, when a 45 year old man fell into Refrigerator Canyon from the ridge above.
 Nevertheless, the route to Angels Landing is regarded as one of the most remarkable trails in the whole national park system.

 MapsAngels Landing topographic map

 Photographs32 views along the West Rim and Angels Landing Trails